 It can be downright hot, humid, and unbearable in Orlando, especially during the summer months.
 But you don't have to stay inside to be comfortable.
 With natural springs and some fun beaches, the city offers locals and visitors a variety of cheap or free places to swim throughout the year so you can have fun outdoors even when the weather is anything but delightful.

 The temperature of Central Florida's springs remains in the low 70s F year-round, providing residents and tourists a refreshing break from Orlando’s hot summer sun.
 The springs are also home to manatees during the winter, when temperatures drop in local rivers and lakes.
 But swimming in the cool water isn't the only draw; other popular activities include canoeing, snorkeling, scuba diving, picnicking, and wildlife viewing.

 Florida’s state parks are open from 8 a.m. until sundown, 365 days a year.
-Entry fees typically range from $2 to $6, making the springs very affordable swimming destinations, but it's always wise to call ahead to determine the cost of each park before visiting.
+Entry fees typically range from $4 to $10 per car, making the springs very affordable swimming destinations, but it's always wise to call ahead or check the website to determine the cost of each park before visiting.

 02 of 05